Welcome to the second part of this series aimed to make you a better Vim user!

 Jump!
 Jump!
 Jump!

 There are special motions in Vim called jump-motion.
-These motions jump several lines away, like
+These motions jump several lines away, like the keystroke

-G for example we saw in the last article.
+G we saw in the last article.

 Each time we use a jump motion, the position of the cursor before the jump is saved in the jump list.
 You can move through this jump list with the following keystrokes:

-CTRL-o- Go to the previous cursor positions.
+CTRL-o- Go to the previous (

-CTRL-i- Go to the next cursor positions.
+CTRL-i- Go to the next cursor position (

 You can move from line to line and even from buffer to buffer with these holy commands.
 I use them all the time, and you will, too.